sirine-b/MultiDiffSense_ICRA/README.md

     --sensors TacTip ViTac ViTacTip
 ```

-This copies all source/target images into a flat `source/` and `target/` directory and merges all per-object prompt.json files into one.
+This copies all source/target images into flat `source/` and `target/` directories and merges all per-object prompt.json files into one.

 ### Step 3: Train/Val/Test Split